Waiting for news, families of Israeli hostages share their loved ones' lives and dreams

 Roni Eshel

-Roni Eshel, a 19-year-old Israel Defense Forces soldier, was stationed at a military base near the Gaza border when Hamas attacked last Saturday.
+Roni Eshel, a 19-year-old Israel Defense Forces soldier, was stationed at a military base near the Gaza border when Hamas attacked.
 Although she didn’t answer her phone when her mother called to check on her that morning, she later texted to say that she was busy but OK.

-“I love you so much,” Eschel told her mother, Sharon, about three hours after the attack started.
+“I love you so much,” Eshel told her mother, Sharon, about three hours after the attack started.

 Her parents haven’t heard from her since.
 More than a week later, Eshel’s family is desperate to know happened to their daughter.
 Her father, Eyal Eshel, describes the wait for news as “hell.”